omidfarhang/omid.dev/content/posts/2010-11-03-an-android-keyboard-that-uses-google-scribe.en.md

 Scrybe needs to fix many issues to become really useful.
 If you delete some letters from word, Scrybe is not able to detect that you're not writing a new word.
 Another problem is that you can't type very fast because Scrybe tries to fetch the suggestions.

-[Reddit users](http://www.reddit.com/r/Android/comments/dyclw/google_scribe_comes_to_the_android_keyboard/) think that [SwiftKey](http://www.swiftkey.net/) has a better approach: it preloads the data, so there's no lag. &#8220;So this is basically the same thing as SwiftKey, but offloaded to Google's servers?
-Seems to work well, but no better (and slower) than SwiftKey,&#8221; [says Podspi](http://www.reddit.com/r/Android/comments/dyclw/google_scribe_comes_to_the_android_keyboard/c13unek).
+[Reddit users](http://www.reddit.com/r/Android/comments/dyclw/google_scribe_comes_to_the_android_keyboard/) think that [SwiftKey](http://www.swiftkey.net/) has a better approach: it preloads the data, so there's no lag.
+“So this is basically the same thing as SwiftKey, but offloaded to Google's servers?
+Seems to work well, but no better (and slower) than SwiftKey,” [says Podspi](http://www.reddit.com/r/Android/comments/dyclw/google_scribe_comes_to_the_android_keyboard/c13unek).
 SwiftKey is $3.99 and there's a two-week trial.

 _Taken from Google Operation System_